-Our Organization used the awakening to racial justice that occurred in the United States following the murder of George Floyd to reaffirm its commitment to diversity and racial justice.
-The C3 Board of Directors adopted a charter that facilitated the establishment of the Diversity, Equity, and Racial Justice (DERJ) Committee to lead racial justice efforts within the Organization.
+Following the reawakening of the racial justice movement after the murder of George Floyd, our organization reaffirmed its commitment to diversity, equity, and racial justice.
+In response, our Board of Directors adopted a charter that established the Diversity, Equity, and Racial Justice (DERJ) Committee to lead our organization's efforts in this area.

-Our DERJ Committee is pursuing a 3-year agenda with the following objectives:
+Our 3-year DERJ Committee agenda focuses on four key objectives:

-• Embedding diversity, equity, and racial justice into our Human Resources (HR) policies and practices: Through reviewing and refining our HR policies and practices, we will foster equal opportunities for all races to employment, compensation, promotion, and retention.
-An important aspect of this objective is increasing the representation of Black, Indigenous, and People of

-Color (BIPOC) in leadership and in all levels of our Organization's staffing structure
+Embedding Diversity, Equity, and Racial Justice into HR Policies and Practices: We are continuously reviewing and refining our HR policies to foster equal opportunities for all races in employment, compensation, promotion, and retention.
+A critical aspect of this objective is increasing the representation of Black, Indigenous, and People of Color (BIPOC) in leadership positions and across all levels of our organization's staffing structure.

-- Inclusion: Through training and affinity groups, we will nurture an environment free from racism, unconscious bias, and other workplace practices that prevent BIPOC from optimizing their potential - Health Equity: Our Organization will make routine the disaggregation of performance data on all quality and other program measures.
-These results will be shared with Participating FQHCs and Affiliated Participating Providers as part of monthly performance reviews, while future quality planning will include objectives and targets for reducing health disparities on measure performance - Racial Justice: C3 will invest resources to promoting racial justice in the communities it serves by increasing the representation of BIPOC decisionmaking roles.
-One way to achieve this goal is to build a pipeline of professionals and position them on the path to future leadership through an internship/fellowship program
+- Inclusion: Through targeted training and the establishment of affinity groups, we have been nurturing an environment free from racism, unconscious bias, and other workplace practices that prevent BIPOC staff from reaching their full potential. - Health Equity: Our Organization has begun routinely disaggregating performance data on quality and other program measures.
+This data is being used to ensure equity in outcomes for hypertension, diabetes, maternal morbidity, and behavioral health. - Racial Justice: C3 is investing resources to promote racial justice in the communities we serve by increasing BIPOC representation in decisionmaking roles.
+One approach to achieving this goal is by supporting a pipeline of professionals through internship and fellowship programs that position them for future leadership opportunities.
+Additionally, we are working to diversify our vendor pool.